Making Tax Digital for Income Tax: What’s Changing from April 2026? Updated June 2025

 Manual or paper-based records will no longer be acceptable for MTD.

-Spreadsheets can still be used, but only if linked to bridging software that can submit data to HMRC.
+Spreadsheets are acceptable for digital recording as long there is bridging software that can submit data to HMRC.
 We have the facility to do this for you.

 Why You Should Prepare Now

-Although the rules come into effect in April 2026, waiting until the last minute is risky.
+Although the rules come into effect in April 2026 for some, waiting until the last minute is risky.
 Here’s why you should act early:

 • Test software and systems in advance